Shahul11/Shahul11/README.md

 - 👯 I’m looking to collaborate on ...UI
 - 🤔 I’m looking for help with ...JavaScript
 - 💬 Ask me about ...Anything
-- 📫 How to reach me: ...
-[Website] (https://scatteredpoints.com/)
+- 📫 How to reach me: ...  https://scatteredpoints.com/
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...  sapiosexual 👩😇
+- ⚡ Fun fact: ...
+Agnostic😇